Bordeaux, a classic wine tour destination! Luxurious châteaux and ambitious winemakers!

 The landscape is hillier here than in the Medoc and the châteaux are smaller.
 This is also where you will find the most expensive wines of Bordeaux!

 For lunch we will go to a famous Grand Cru Classé with a beautiful state of the art winery.
 Here they also have a spectacular lime stone cellar where stone has been taken for centuries to build houses in the area.
 After the visit a delicious lunch will be served in the dining room of the small chateau.
-We will have a grillade au sarments, a typical Bordeaux way of preparing your meat.

 We will also have time for a stroll in the picturesque town of Saint Emilion before our afternoon visit.
 Saint Emilion is a wonderful medieval small town on the World Heritage list of UNESCO.